NuGet/docs.microsoft.com-nuget/docs/create-packages/Symbol-Packages.md

 ## Referring to files in the nuspec

-A symbol package can be built by conventions, from a folder structure as described in the previous section, or by specifying its contents in the `files` section of the manifest.
+A legacy symbol package can be built by conventions, from a folder structure as described in the previous section, or by specifying its contents in the `files` section of the manifest.
 For example, to build the package shown in the previous section, use the following in the `.nuspec` file:

 ```xml
 <files>